kubermatic-labs/aquayman/README.md

    1. Find a matching repository configuration, based on the name.
 This can be either an exact match, or a glob expression match.
-   2. If no configuration is found, ignore the repository.
+   2. If no configuration is found, delete the repository if Aquayman runs with `-delete-repos`.
+Otherwise leave the repository alone.
    3. Otherwise, adjust the assigned teams and individual users/robots.

+4. If running with `-create-repos`, list all configured repositories from the YAML file.
+Create and initialize all not yet existing repositories.

 ## Usage